elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning.md

 <br />

-# User provisioning, session creation and redirect.
+# User provisioning, session creation, and redirect.

 This API should be invoked to redirect a user to pulse.redfast.com.
 If a user does not already exist, they will be provisioned first, session created upon JWT validation, and then redirected.